1. The Magician

 Upright

-Keywords: Willpower, manifestation, inspired action, resources, focus, action, resourcefulness
+Keywords: Willpower, manifestation, inspired action, resources, focus, resourcefulness, aligned behaviour

 Reversed

-Now we’re entering illusion, manipulation or the classic ‘talk a big game delivered with a shrug’ seen by unpopular occupations.
-Either you’re bluffing your way through something, or someone else is, and it’s time to call the Magician out for using sleight of hand when integrity would’ve been a better choice.
-Reversed, this card also hints at self-doubt, imposter syndrome or worse, blatant malignant behavioural tactics.
-You’ve got the tools, but you're either staring at them like they came through the post and the instructions are in Hieroglyphics, or you need to realign with your values to make your magic work.
+Now we’re entering illusion, manipulation, or the classic ‘talk a big game delivered with a shrug.’
+Either you’re bluffing your way through something, or someone else is, and it’s time to call the Magician out for using sleight of hand when integrity would have been better.
+Reversed, this card also hints at self-doubt, imposter syndrome, or malignant behavioural patterns.
+Your tools are present, but either you’re ignoring them, misusing them, or allowing unconscious programming to drive your actions.

-Keywords: Deception, under-utilised skills, scattered energy, trickery and manipulation
+Keywords: Deception, under-utilised skills, scattered energy, trickery, misaligned behaviour, self-doubt

 ii.
 Illus-traits